pseusys/SeasideVPN/README.md

   Several `whirlpool` nodes in different locations and of different performance can be included into a single network.
   In order to make the system truly P2P, all network users are encouraged to manage their own `whirlpool` node and though contribute to the system.
 - [`Viridian`](#viridian-client) is a user application (desktop, mobile, etc.).
-  One `viridian` can be connected to one Seaside network at a time, but is allowed to choose between different `whirlpool`s in it.
+  One `viridian` can be connected to one Seaside network at a time, but is allowed to choose between different `whirlpools` in it.

 ```mermaid
 graph LR